-By: KIMBERLY HOUGHTON Union Leader Correspondent Published Feb 6, 2013 at 9:24 pm (Updated Feb 6, 2013) NASHUA – This spring, the nation’s largest standing wave machine is expected to attract expert and novice surfers to Nashua. [...]
+By: KIMBERLY HOUGHTON Union Leader Correspondent Published Feb 6, 2013 at 9:24 pm (Updated Feb 6, 2013) NASHUA – This fall, the nation’s largest standing wave machine is expected to attract expert and novice surfers to Nashua.
+Currently under construction, [...]

 Union Leader Correspondent

-NASHUA – This spring, the nation’s largest standing wave machine is expected to attract expert and novice surfers to Nashua.
+NASHUA – This fall, the nation’s largest standing wave machine is expected to attract expert and novice surfers to Nashua.

 Currently under construction, Surf’s Up New Hampshire is being built at the existing SkyVenture New Hampshire site at 3 Poisson Ave.

 “We can already teach anyone to fly, now we can teach anyone to surf,” said Rob Greer, who owns SkyVenture with his wife, Laurie.
 “SurfStream® is a tremendous value proposition with broad appeal.
 That’s what convinced us to invest, and that’s essential for our bottom line.”